 The single largest driver of individual variation in retirement healthcare costs is existing health conditions and the medications and services required to manage them.
 A retiree with controlled hypertension and a few generic medications may spend significantly less than the national average.
 A retiree managing diabetes, heart disease, and chronic pain with multiple brand-name medications and regular specialist visits may spend considerably more.

-Actual healthcare costs needed in retirement may be more or less depending on actual health status, area of residence, and longevity.
+Actual healthcare costs in retirement depend on actual health status, area of residence, and longevity.
 The Fidelity estimate is a useful planning benchmark, but your own healthcare history and trajectory is the most relevant input for your specific budget.

 Healthcare costs vary meaningfully by geography.
 The same procedure can cost dramatically more in a major metropolitan area than in a mid-sized city or rural market.
 State-level insurance markets affect Medigap premium pricing.
 Local availability of specialists affects how accessible specialist care is and whether travel is required.